 All of the characters (with the exception of the antagonists) are delightful people to spend time with.
 There are plenty of dangers and surprises to keep the pages turning, and enough magic to provide an otherworldly experience.

-There were a couple of places I had to reread--one being the opening scene, where the viewpoint (Nina’s) wasn't initially clear.
-Another spot that was hard for me to follow occurred during the climax, when a passage to the Otherworld is revealed that hadn’t been foreshadowed.
-The author also switched out of the two main POV characters and into omniscient, which distanced me from the story.
+There were a couple of places I had to reread—-one being the opening scene, where the viewpoint (Nina’s) wasn't initially clear.
+Another spot that was hard for me to follow occurred during the climax, when a passage to the Otherworld that hadn’t been foreshadowed is revealed.
+The author also switched out of the two main POV characters and into omniscient point-of-view, which distanced me from the story.

-These were small quibbles in what was otherwize a wonderful fable, suitable for all ages.
+These were small quibbles in what was otherwise a wonderful fable, suitable for all ages.